MarcusCemes/speleo-test-suite/README.md

 ## Prerequisites

-This tool is purely written in Bash, and works universally on most Linux systems.
+This tool is purely written in Bash, and works universally on most Linux systems (and probably also on WSL/emulators).
 The only required dependencies are the `g++`, `script` and `time` commands.

 ```bash
 $ sudo apt install g++